-See the following chart for a list of some of the major sex offenses and their maximum penalties under New York State Law.
+Criminal sex offenses are classified in degree according to the seriousness of sexual activity, the degree of force used, the age of the victim and the physical and mental capacity of the offender and victim.
+See chart below for a list of some of the major sex offenses and their maximum penalties under New York State Law.